GabrielGomesdev-back/SmartCRUD/README.md

 This is a Rest Api that uses

    - [SpringBoot](https://spring.io/projects/spring-boot): This is a Java open-source framework used in order to build rest api's.

    - [Lombok](https://www.baeldung.com/intro-to-project-lombok): This is a Java Library that look for repeat less code in order to enhance the produtivity.(At this project are used for make the code more clean and less verbose)

    - [AssertJ](https://assertj.github.io/doc/): Library that used for make Asserts.
 (At this project are used to manipulate objects)

    - [H2 Database](https://www.baeldung.com/spring-boot-h2-database): Is a realtional database wrote in Java.
 (At this project used to persist the data created)

    - [Spring Data JPA](https://www.treinaweb.com.br/blog/iniciando-com-spring-data-jpa): Is a framework that make part of spring boot eco system, used to make interactions with database.

+   - [Spring Doc](https://springdoc.org/): Java library that helps to automate the generation of API documentation.

 ### How to run the project